 Lest anyone misunderstand, though, the Heavenly light on their faces couldn't have less to do with the preacher, himself.
-Rather, it has everything to do with the operation of the Holy Spirit as He removes the "earthy" scales from the congregation's mind, the grossness from their heart.
+Rather, indeed, it has everything to do with the operation of the Holy Spirit as He removes those "earthy" scales from the congregation's mind to enlighten their heart.

 That is when preaching becomes preaching.
 That is when "church" becomes a personal encounter with God.
 And that is when this surly world begins to lose its grip on their lives.

 This glow of, "Oh!
-To the depth of my soul, I am 'getting' this,'" across the faces of a congregation is a phenomenon of matchless beauty and limitless potential.
-In these holy and precious moments of divine elevation, when the soul is alighted by truth, any thing can happen.
+To the depth of my soul, I am 'getting' this," across the faces of a congregation is a phenomenon of matchless beauty and limitless potential.
+In these holy and precious moments when the soul is lighted by truth, any thing can happen.
 Addictions can be conquered.
 Fears can be overcome.
-Weighty sins can be loosed.
+The weight of past sins can be loosed.
 Broken hearts can be mended.
-Powerful leaps of faith can be made.
+Astounding leaps of faith can be made.
 And some of that happened yesterday.

-Such is the power that is connected to the Christian pulpit, and attends no other.
-It absolutely transcends the superficial - peaked emotions, high tension rhetoric, glib tongues.
-All of these are but cheap illusional gimmicks in comparison to the operation of divine enlightenment.
-To be there when truth comes to vibrant life in the power of a Godly awakening, when the Holy Spirit very personally interprets the truth to the individual's perception and need, is an incomparable experience.
+Such is the power that is connected to the Christian pulpit.
+It absolutely transcends the superficiality of mere peaked emotions, high tension rhetoric or a glib tongue.
+All of these are but mere gimmicks in comparison to true divine enlightenment.
+And, to be there when truth comes to vibrant life in the power of the Holy Spirit is an incomparable experience.